autocrypt/autocrypt/README.rst

 Alice, ``process_outgoing`` adds two headers like in the 1:1 case::

     INBOME: provide=bob@b.example;keydata=<encoded_encryption_key_of_bob>
-    INBOME: request=alice@b.example
+    INBOME: request=alice@a.example

+After Bob's MUA sends out the mail, Alice's ``process_incoming`` will parse INBOME headers and store Bob's encryption key.

+FIXME: but if Bob replies to both Alice and Carol, and Carol has not sent Bob an INBOME: request, does Bob send her an INBOME: provide anyway?

-After Bob's MUA sends out the mail, Alice's and Carol's ``process_incoming`` will parse INBOME headers and store Bob's encryption key.
-Both Alice and Carol can subsequently reply encrypted and still need to provide their own key for bob to allow him to perform encryption.
+Ideally, both Alice and Carol can subsequently reply encrypted and still need to provide their own key for Bob to allow him to perform encryption.

 A note on INBOME and existing spam infrastructure